-The Certificates may only be exercised on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, in a Board Lot or integral multiples thereof.
+Expected Listing Date: 17 November 2023 Last Trading Date: The date falling 5 Business Days immediately preceding the Expiry Date, currently being 7 November 2024 Expiry Date: 14 November 2024 (if the Expiry Date is not a Business Day, then the Expiry Date shall fall on the preceding Business Day and subject to adjustment of the Valuation Date upon the occurrence of Market Disruption Events as set out in the Conditions of the Certificates) Board Lot: 100 Certificates Valuation Date: 13 November 2024 or if such day is not an Exchange Business Day, the immediately preceding Exchange Business Day.
+Exercise: The Certificates may only be exercised on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, in a Board Lot or integral multiples thereof.
 Certificate Holders shall not be required to deliver an exercise notice.
 Exercise of Certificates shall be determined by whether the Cash Settlement Amount (less any Exercise Expenses) is positive.
 If the Cash Settlement Amount (less any Exercise Expenses) is positive, all Certificates shall be deemed to have been automatically exercised at 10:00 a.m.
 (Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day.
 The Cash Settlement Amount less the Exercise Expenses in respect of the Certificates shall be paid in the manner set out in Condition 4(c) of the Conditions.
 In the event the Cash Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired at 10:00 a.m.
+(Singapore time) on the Expiry Date or if the Expiry Date or if the Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired at 10:00 a.m.
+(Singapore time) on the Expiry Date or if the Expiry Date or if the Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired at 10:00 a.m.
 (Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to receive any payment from the Issuer in respect of the Certificates.

-Cash Settlement Amount:

-In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to:

-Closing Level multiplied by the Notional Amount per Certificate

-Please refer to the "Information relating to the European Style Cash Settled Long Certificates on Single Equities" section on pages 44 to 58 of this document for examples and illustrations of the calculation of the Cash Settlement Amount.

-Hedging Fee Factor:

-In respect of each Certificate, shall be an amount calculated as: Product (for t from 2 to Valuation Date) of (1 - Management Fee x $(ACT (t-1;t) \div 360)) \times (1 - Gap Premium (t-1) \times (ACT (t-1;t) \div 360)),$ where:

-"t" refers to "Observation Date" which means each Underlying Stock Business Day (subject to Market Disruption Event) from (and including) the Underlying Stock Business Day immediately preceding the Expected Listing Date to the Valuation Date; and
+Cash Settlement Amount: In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to: Closing Level multiplied by the Notional Amount per Certificate Please refer to the "Information relating to the European Style Cash Settled Short Certificates on Single Equities" section on pages 43 to 57 of this document for examples and illustrations of the calculation of the Cash Settlement Amount.
+Hedging Fee Factor: In respect of each Certificate, shall be an amount calculated as: Product (for t from 2 to Valuation Date) of $(1 - Management Fee x (ACT (t-1;t) \div 360)) x (1 - Gap Premium (t-1) x (ACT (t-1;t) \div 360)), where:$ "t " refers to " Observation Date " which means each Underlying Stock Business Day (subject to Market Disruption Event) from (and including) the Underlying Stock Business Day immediately preceding the Expected Listing Date to the Valuation Date; and